Should You Sleep in Panties?

 However, overnight undies themselves aren't the problem.
 As long as you opt for knickers made of cool, soft, and light light fabric, you can let your skin breathe all night long.

 Before you opt for the birthday suit, you might want to consider the many benefits of wearing underwear to bed.
 Here are some reasons to sleep in panties:

 For starters, sleeping in panties can be cleaner than going to bed bare.
 In a survey, 30% of respondents report washing their sheets only once a year.
 Between washes, tiny bugs called dust mites feed off dead skin flakes on our bedding.

-Still want to go commando?
+Still keen on sleeping naked?
 Sleeping in underwear gives you an extra layer of protection between you and any germs living between your sheets.